gongchao-chen/gongchao-chen.github.io/_pages/about.md

 # <font color="#000000" >  Others </font>

 I am currently seeking opportunities to pursue a Ph.D. degree. \
 I am deeply interested in computer vision research and look forward to opportunities for collaboration where I can contribute and continue to grow.
-[Curriculum Vitae] [<href = "./images/WeChat.png"  target = "_blank"> WeChat]
+[Curriculum Vitae] [<a href="./images/WeChat.png" target="_blank">WeChat</a>]